Skip to content

 password_file /etc/mosquitto/.passwd

-To encrypt your traffic, you should set up TLS/SSL certificates.
-Create a directory for your certificates and generate a DH parameter file:
+To encrypt network traffic, TLS/SSL certificates are necessary.
+Create a directory for these certificates and generate a DH parameter file:

 sudo mkdir -p /etc/mosquitto/certs